-The basic design of the TSV Accumulator in 2014/15 is nearly acceptable for use in a competition car.
+We believe the basic design of the TSV Accumulator in 2016 is acceptable for use in a competition car.
 Nevertheless, there are a few critical shortfalls.
-The team must analyze all requirements and provide a fully compliant accumulator.
+The team must analyze all requirements and provide a fully compliant accumulator system.

-In particular, the following specific requirements must be explicitly addressed by the 2016 effort.
+In particular, the following specific requirements must be explicitly addressed by the 2017 effort.

-Integration - The TSV pack must be fully integrated as a complete, closed assembly with professionally dressed and stabilized internal wiring arranged in a safe, reliable, maintainable unit.
+R001a: Integration - The TSV accumulator must be a complete assembly with professionally dressed and stabilized internal wiring arranged in safe, reliable, maintainable units that can be fully integrated with the rest of the system.
+The delivery of at least four fully documented, fully integrated, fully updated, and fully tested TSV accumulators is required in 2017.

-R001a: Charge Algorithm - Firmware for the PackMan shall be provided that can execute a "plug-and-forget" charging algorithm.
-This firmware shall safely and efficiently manage all charging states.
+R001b: Cell Balancing Algorithm - Firmware for the PacMan exists that can execute a basic "plug-and-forget" charging algorithm.
+This firmware shall modified and extended to safely and efficiently manage all charging states and balance the charging of individual cells.
 Because the cell voltage varies as the pack's current and temperature changes, it is not sufficient to base SOC estimates and charge termination conditions exclusively on crude cell voltage.
 A more sophisticated algorithm is required that includes consideration of pack current (coulomb counting) and the best available model of the cell.
 Similarly, discharge limits shall consider all relevant measurements and models, not only crude cell voltage.
+Comprehensive test data demonstrating charge/discharge management is required.

-R001b: Data Acquisition - The PackMan shall communicate with the VSCADA system.
+R001c: Data Acquisition - The PacMan shall communicate with the VSCADA system.
 VSCADA shall acquire data from all sensors and AMS boards in the pack (cell voltage, pack voltage, cell temperatures, pack internal temperatures, pack current) as well as acquiring SOC estimates and charge algorithm state.
-The measurement process must be analyzed by a Calibration and Error Analysis document (R011).
-This document shall calculate estimates the uncertainties associated with all AMS measurands, especially SOC.
+A Calibration and Error Analysis must be performed on the measurement process.
+This analysis shall calculate estimates the uncertainties associated with all AMS measurands, especially SOC.

-R001c: Displays and Indicators - The pack shall have a display managed by PackMan that shows pack voltage, current, SOC, cell balancing state, charging state, charging history, discharge history, cell temperatures, cell voltage, safety loop state, and other data of interest.
+R001d: Displays and Indicators - The pack shall have a display managed by PacMan that shows pack voltage, current, SOC, cell balancing state, charging state, charging history, discharge history, cell temperatures, cell voltage, safety loop state, and other data of interest.

-R001d: Pack controls - The pack shall have controls to allow interacting with the data display, to set any important modes or parameters for pack operation, and to reset PackMan and the AMS boards.
+R001e: Pack controls - The pack shall have controls to allow interacting with the data display, to set any important modes or parameters for pack operation, and to reset PacMan and the AMS boards.

-R001e: Low Current Output - A connector shall be provided that allows access to the full pack voltage with limited current capacity of no more than 30 amps and no less than 15 amps.
+R001f: Low Current Output - A connector shall be provided that allows access to the full pack voltage with sustained current capacity of at least 10 amps.
 Fuses shall protect this connector output.
 It is acceptable but not required that this connector be the same as the charging port connector.